unbit/ulver/README.md

 Unbit Lisp Version

-This is an almost didactical ANSI C implementation of a Common LISP interpreter, with threads (without GIL), coroutines, full non-blocking i/o (via libuv) and mark-and-sweep (stop-the-world free) gc
+This is an (incomplete) ANSI C implementation of a Common LISP dialect interpreter, with threads (without GIL), coroutines, full non-blocking i/o (via libuv) and mark-and-sweep (stop-the-world free) gc

 It is built to be easily extended and for being embedded in C/C++ applications